 Whether you are a Red Sox fan, baseball fanatic or simply enjoy nostalgia.

-Nothing says America like baseball and baseball at JetBlue is like stepping back in time.
+Nothing says America like baseball and baseball at JetBlue Park, is like stepping back in time.

 JetBlue Park and spring training for the Boston Red Sox opened Feb.
 25, 2012.
 JetBlue is designed to mimic Fenway Park right down to the manual scoreboard called the "Green Monster" which features seating both on top of and behind the wall.
 JetBlue Park and its surrounding Complex capture elements that reflect its Southwest Florida location.
 Environmentally-sustainable features are incorporated throughout the facility and complex, and the considerable landscaping features vegetation indigenous to the area.

 The Complex provides state-of-the-art training facilities positioned on a single site and is used year-round.
-It includes JetBlue Park, the main ballpark with a total capacity of approximately 11,000 fans (including standing room and berm), six practice fields, and other adjoining facilities that house both the Major and Minor League operations and a rehabilitation center.
+It includes JetBlue Park, the main ballpark with a total capacity of approximately 11,000 fans (including standing room and berm), six practice fields, and other adjoining facilities that house both the Major and Minor League operations and a rehabilitation center and training facilities.

 The park also serves as a venue for local festivals, circuses, conferences, and many other events.
 In May, 2013 JetBlue Park was the host site for the final round games of the Florida High School Athletic Association's statewide high school baseball championship tournament.